icco/nanowrimo/novel.md

 I was able to sell most of my possessions so I could carry everything in one trip, but I kept two bags of supplies, my laptop, and a semi-automatic rifle I stole from the Air Force base.
 I move into my new loft.
 It contains a couch, a TV and a bed.
 It even has a small fridge and hot plate.
 The bathroom worked, although there was no hot water.
 I did a little reading before falling asleep on the couch.

 I awoke quickly to the sound of a bell.
-It took me a few seconds to grab my bearings, but everything seemed copasetic.
+It took me a few seconds to grab my bearings as I glanced at the clock, but everything seemed copasetic.
+It was four in the morning, and I heard movement in the coffee shop below.
+The cold water stung as I showered.
+I put together my bag with the days essentials, and dressed.
+A cute t-shirt, some tight jeans and a pair of flats adorned my fit frame.

+I walked downstairs to see a man putting pastries in a display case and an older woman restocking a fridge with milk.
+The woman's name was Gretta and was both my new boss and land lord.
+She turned towards me as I stood at the bottom of the stair case.
+"Good morning, ________."
+She said.
+"Sleep well?"